gvwilson/sensibleadventures/nardica/nardica.md

 *But when the ship's horn blared it wasn't a horn at all but the sound of a drill press.
-She was in Mister Mishra's,
+She was in Mr. Mishra's,
 fumbling clumsily to reassemble a mound of chips and gears and actuators that she had never seen before.
 Her heart raced as she tried frantically to piece them together.